 NAMI, the National Alliance on Mental Illness, is the nation's largest grassroots mental health organization dedicated to building better lives for the millions of Americans affected by mental illness.
 NAMI advocates for access to services, treatment, supports, and research and is steadfast in its commitment to raising awareness and building a community of hope for all of those in need.

 National Association of County Behavioral Health and Developmental Disability Directors

 The National Association of County Behavioral Health and Developmental Disability Directors (NACBHDD) is the only national voice for county and local behavioral health and developmental disability authorities.
-Through education, policy analysis, and advocacy, NACBHDD brings the unique perspective of our members to Congress and the Executive Branch.
-We promote national policies that recognize and support the critical role counties play in caring for people affected by mental illness, addiction, and developmental disabilities.
-NACBHDD is also an active partner in efforts to improve access to funding for public agencies that serve the most vulnerable in our communities, while advocating for quality in behavioral health and developmental disability services.
+Through education, policy analysis, and advocacy, NACBHDD brings the unique perspective of its members to Congress and the Executive Branch.
+It promotes national policies that recognize and support the critical role counties play in caring for people affected by mental illness, addiction, and developmental disabilities.
+NACBHDD is also an active partner in efforts to improve access to funding for public agencies that serve the most vulnerable in communities, while advocating for quality in behavioral health and developmental disability services.

 National Association of Social Workers

 The National Association of Social Workers (NASW) is the largest membership organization of professional social workers in the world.
 Founded in 1955, NASW works to enhance the professional growth and development of its members, create and maintain professional standards for the field, and advance sound social policies.
 The NASW Foundation is a 501© (3) organization created to support the Association's educational and charitable initiatives serving the profession, the practitioner, and the public.
 The Foundation's mission is to enhance the well-being of individuals, families, and communities through the advancement of social work policy and practice.